vinodhkumar1412/POCH/README.md

 This will download and install the latest Django release.

 After the installation has completed, you can verify your Django installation by executing django-admin --version in the command prompt.

+*Note for Developers: All you need to do is create beautiful pages for the backend to flash upon into the world.